samwho/jarvis/README.md

 # It's complaining that it can't find libasound.so

 This is because you don't have the ALSA development libraries.

-On Arch Linux I never came across this problem but a friend on Fedora had to do:
+## Fedora Fix

     yum install alsa-lib-devel

-To overcome the problem.
-This may differ depending on your distribution.
+## Ubuntu Fix

+    apt-get install libasound2-dev

+This is confirmed to work on 11.04.

+# It's complaining that it can't find the program 'cowsay'

+Yeah.
+Whoops.
+Cowsay is just a simple program that displays a cow (or another animal) saying something in a speech bubble.
+Just a bit of fun.
+Two ways to fix
+this: install cowsay:

+    $ apy-get install cowsay

+Or run Jarvis with the `--no-welcome` flag:

+    $ ./bin/jarvis --no-welcome

 # Using the default jarvis-client